 In this session, each of the delegates reads out or shows their own ideas and also their best guesses of the ideas for others.
 The presentation made by A would look like the following:

 - Guess of ideas of E

 - Guess of ideas of G

 During A's presentation, others simply listen.
-In turn each delegate gives a similar presentation.
+In turn, each delegate gives a similar presentation.
 It is best if there is no discussion during the presentations.
-The facilitator should encourage delegates to make notes which people can raise later.
+The facilitator should encourage delegates to make notes that people can raise later.

-- A is thinking and noting down of any of his/her own new ideas
+- A is thinking and noting down any of his/her own new ideas

 - A is also (as in stage 4) thinking afresh about and noting down any thoughts as to what B, C, D, E, F and G are thinking

 - and, A is now additionally thinking of what B is thinking of A, C, D, E, F and G, plus what C is thinking of A, B, D, E, F and G, and so on.

 Obviously, the exercise at this stage has expanded massively.
 From a simple individual brainstorming activity involving say seven people and seven sets of personal ideas (seven perspectives), the session has expanded to entail seven people each considering six other people's thoughts about the ideas of six other people's ideas (that's 242 perspectives!).
 Clearly, it is not reasonable to expect delegates to formulate 242 lists, so it is useful to place certain limits on people's activities, which can include for example:

 - allowing delegates to leave blanks against certain delegates' names